SEND - Special Educational Needs and Disability – Local Offer

 Your child’s Key Person is also supported by a Co-Key Person who will take responsibility for your child when their Key Person is on annual leave or absent for any reason, this will support your child gain a sense of trust and belonging and ensures that information about your child is shared with the relevant people.

-The SENCo works closely with the Key Person to provide targeted support through differentiating resources, experiences and activities to support the child; keeping at the forefront of our minds the individuality of each child and family who access the setting.
+The SENDCo works closely with the Key Person to provide targeted support through differentiating resources, experiences and activities to support the child; keeping at the forefront of our minds the individuality of each child and family who access the setting.

-The SENCo will liaise with other professionals (with the consent of the parents) such as Speech and Language Therapists, Health Visitors and the Local Authority Intervention Team to gain further advice in supporting individual children.
+The SENDCo will liaise with other professionals (with the consent of the parents) such as Speech and Language Therapists, Health Visitors and the Local Authority Intervention Team to gain further advice in supporting individual children.